Reddimus/USACO_notes/Multi-D_Dynamic_Programming/Gold/P1_2020-Time_Is_Mooney/README.md

 			}
 		}

-		// We are only looking for maxMoony that ends at city 1 if (dp[day][0] != -1) {
+		// We are only looking for maxMoony that loops back to city 1 if (dp[day][0] != -1) {
 			int tempMoony = dp[day][0] - (c * day * day);
 			// If all potential maxMoony values have been calculated, break